-An introduction to Einojuhani Rautavaara’s music by Hilary Finch
+An introduction to Einojuhani Rautavaara’s music

 One of Einojuhani Rautavaara's proudest possessions is a fading scrap of paper, framed and hanging in his study.
 It is dated May 1955, and declares: 'Sibelius suggests to you the Koussevitzky Scholarship for study in Tanglewood US six weeks from July STOP possibility to continue at Juilliard for a year STOP'.
 Although a protégé of Sibelius, Rautavaara, like every Finnish composer who followed in the master's wake, had to find his own way forward.
 He has justified Sibelius's faith in him in an ever-evolving life of prolific composition.

 As first student, then music archivist, rector and professor of composition at Helsinki's Sibelius Academy, he has, in his own writing, moved through experiments in neo-classicism to avant-garde constructivism and serialism: Schoenberg's 12-tone discipline continues to inspire him.
 He then moved on, particularly in his symphonic works, through a period of unashamed Romanticism to the mysticism which soft-focuses his renowned Seventh Symphony, 'Angel of Light'.
 Now, in his late-eighties, Rautavaara continues to compose energetically, and often with specific performers in mind.